-- Which kinds bloom the earliest?
+- Which plants bloom the earliest?

 - How can you inject the best variety into your springtime plantings?

 - Creeping myrtle (Vinca minor): A ground-hugger like creeping phlox (but bigger), creeping myrtle (or, simply, "vinca") is a vine plant, bearing larger leaves than phlox and bluish or white blooms.
-A tough plant suitable for shade gardens and requiring little care once established, it is often encountered still-thriving on abandoned homesteads.
+A tough plant (sometimes invasive) suitable for shade gardens and requiring little care once established, it is often encountered still-thriving on abandoned homesteads.

 - Winter jasmine (Jasminum nudiflorum): This viny plant just barely makes the list, because it is not a show-stopper.
 But winter jasmine deserves mention here simply because it blossoms so early (March in zone 5).
 It bears pale yellow flowers.

-- Snowdrops (Galanthus nivalis): Snowdrops are short plants, like the spreading ground covers above.
+- Snowdrops (Galanthus nivalis): Snowdrops are short plants, like the spreading ground covers.
 But like other springtime bulb plants (and unlike the ground covers), their foliage dies back by summer.
 The "snow" in their name is apt: Among the earliest bloomers, snowdrops are sometimes spotted pushing up through a layer of snow (plus they have white flowers).

 - Crocus: Technically a "corm" (not a bulb), crocus can bloom almost as early as snowdrops (depending on the variety).
 For those gardeners not crazy about the color, white, it will be welcome news that crocus comes in a number of colors.

 - Siberian squill (Scilla siberica): Like snowdrops, Siberian squill is a short bulb plant that will naturalize and eventually carpet an area of lawn with color in April.
 But, unlike snowdrops, this plant's spring flowers come in blue, which is always a sought-after color in the gardening world.